jxia3/cs1380/README.md

 *Performance* -- I measured the performance of spawning a node and characterized the convergence of gossip across a network.
 Locally, my spawn implementation achieved an average latency of 0.840 seconds per node with a throughput of 17.5 nodes per second: multiple spawn commands can run concurrently.
 On AWS, I observed a much higher average latency of 2.67 seconds per node and a lower throughput of 6.77 nodes per second because the instance has limited compute resources.
 Details on the test parameters can be found in the `performance` directory.

 After spawning 100 nodes, I measured how many nodes received a gossip message with different broadcast parameters.
+If each node broadcasts a message to only one other node, only 16 nodes receive the message.
+As soon as each node broadcasts a message to two other nodes, gossip experiences exponential growth and 81 nodes recieve the message.
+The number of nodes that receive the message gradually increases as the broadcast parameter increases until all nodes receive the message at six messages per node.
+The detailed results are located in the `package.json` file.

 ## Key Feature